tryjumping/dose-response/design.md

 ----
 * Fix the pathfinding bug where a monster is blocked by another monster but the pathfinding algo doesn't realise that (because we're not updating the fov_map)
+* Balance the dose and State of Mind effecs
+  - Make sure the appropriate dose (small on low tolerance) never causes an overdose while the PC is not High.
+I.e. when you take the appropriate dose even while sober, you ought not to die.
 * Show the doses' and monsters' locations when hitting the Perfect High (99 or 98 points SoM)
 * Generate a new location when the player leaves the current map